cyberark/ark-sdk-python/docs/sdk/authenticators.md

 auth = ArkISPAuth(cache_authentication=False)
 ```

-Notice that each authenticator can cache its authenticated credentials if need be, and we can disable it on the constructor

-Each authentictor has a base authenticate method, which receives a auth profile or a profile as an input and outputs / saves a token

-Alongside that, each authenticator class exposes what the auth methods that are authenticator supports
+!!! note
+    When you call the constructor, you can determine whether or not the authentication credentials are cached.

-The token can be used as a return value or can be ignored as it is also saved internally
+The Authenticators have a base authenticate method that receives a profile as an input and returns an auth token.
+Additionally, the ArkISPAuth class exposes functions to retrieve a profile's authentication methods and settings.
+Although the returned token can be used as a return value, it can normally be ignored as it is saved internally.

-There are different types of authenticators and auth methods implemented:
+These are the different types of authenticator types and auth methods:

+## Authenticator types

+Currently, ArkISPAuth is the only supported authenticator type, which is derived from the ArkISPAuth class and accepts the `Identity` (default) and `IdentityServiceUser` auth methods.

 ## Auth methods

-- <b>Identity (identity)</b> - Identity authentication, to a tenant or to an application within the identity tenant, used in conjunction with IdentityArkAuthMethodSettings
+- <b>Identity</b> (`identity`) - Identity authentication to a tenant or to an application within the Identity tenant, used with the IdentityArkAuthMethodSettings class
-- <b>IdentityServiceUser (identity_service_user)</b> - Same idea as identity, but with a service user, used in conjunction with IdentityServiceUserArkAuthMethodSettings
+- <b>IdentityServiceUser</b> (`identity_service_user`) - Identity authentication with a service user, used with IdentityServiceUserArkAuthMethodSettings class
-- <b>Direct (direct)</b> - Direct authentication to an endpoint, used in conjunction with DirectArkAuthMethodSettings
+- <b>Direct</b> (`direct`) - Direct authentication to an endpoint, used with the DirectArkAuthMethodSettings class
-- <b>default</b> - Default authenticator auth method for the authenticator
+- <b>Default</b> (`default`) - Default authenticator auth method for the authenticator
-- <b>other </b>- Custom implemented

-More on the auth methods can be seen on [ark_auth_method.py](https://github.com/cyberark/ark-sdk-python/blob/master/ark_sdk_python/models/auth/ark_auth_method.py){:target="_blank" rel="noopener"}

-## Authenticator Types
-- <b>ArkISPAuth (isp)</b> - Authenticator to a specific tenant in the platform
-    - Auth Methods: identity, identity_service_user
-    - Default: identity
+- <b>Other</b> (`other`) - For custom implementations

+See [ark_auth_method.py](https://github.com/cyberark/ark-sdk-python/blob/master/ark_sdk_python/models/auth/ark_auth_method.py){:target="_blank" rel="noopener"} for more information about auth methods.

-## Authenticating in the SDK
+## SDK authenticate example

-When u wish to authenticate to a resource, an example authentication flow would look as follows:
+Here is an example authentication flow that uses implements the ArkISPAuth class:

 ```python
 from ark_sdk_python.auth import ArkISPAuth